SpiralLogic/Ass3/README.md

 ## SUPPORTED FUNCTIONALITY:
 Dear works in the following way
 1. A copy of the folder to archive is moved to a temporary directory (/tmp/) this is to avoid possible destruction of the original data
-2. All duplicates are removed and a metadata file created with information on where the original file is located where to restore duplciates
+2. All duplicates are removed and a metadata file created with information on where the original file is located where to restore duplicates
 3. the folder is archived removing files
 4. The archive is moved to the output directory